joshua-light/chalice-restful/README.md

 ### Authorization

-You can add an authorization to resources or endpoints in several ways.
+You can add authorization to resources or endpoints in several ways.

 #### API key

-To require an API key use `api_key_required` configuration decorator:
+To require an API key, use `api_key_required` configuration decorator:

 ``` python
 from chalice import Chalice